-- 1. Means and standard deviations for all distributions are calculated. - 't' values are calculated between pretest and post-tests to know the impact of Group clinical supervision model on teaching skills.
+1. Means and standard deviations for all distributions are calculated.

+'t' values are calculated between pretest and post-tests to know the impact of Group clinical supervision model on teaching skills.
-Sample:

-A sample of 30 teachers working in various government schools, Andhra Pradesh was drawn by employing random sampling technique.
+Sample : A sample of 30 teachers working in various government schools, Andhra pradesh was drawn by employing random sampling technique.

-Analysis of the Data:

-The observations one, two, three are taken when the lessons are taught in group clinical supervision model.
-The observation four is taken when the teachers exposed to traditional method before the exposure of Group Clinical Supervision Model.
+Analysis of the Data: The observations one, two, three are taken when the lessons are taught in group clinical supervision model.
+The observation IV is taken when the teachers exposed to traditional method before the exposure of Group Clinical Supervision Model.
+After that The observations 1, II, III are recorded in one after the other with a fixed stipulated time period after the exposure of GCSM every time.

-I. There is no significant difference between observation scores of different lessons of arts graduates in respect of teaching skills.
+I. There is no significant difference between graduates and post graduates in respect of teaching skills when they are exposed to GCSM and traditional method.